Genizah: Description

 The contents of genizot are periodically gathered solemnly and then buried in the cemetery or bet ḥayyim.
 Synagogues in Jerusalem buried the contents of their genizot every seventh year, as well as during a year of drought, believing that this would bring rain.
 This custom is associated with the far older practice of burying a great or good man with a sefer (either a book of the Tanakh, or the Mishnah, the Talmud, or any work of rabbinic literature) which has become pasul (unfit for use through illegibility or old age).
-The tradition of paper-interment is known to have been practiced in Morocco, Algiers, Turkey, Yemen and Egypt.
+The tradition of paper-interment is known to have been practiced by Jewish communities such as Morocco, Afghanistan, and Egypt.